Sebastian ErraZuriz: Tech

 was created with "highly mechanized technology—robotic arms carved the elegant limb based on CAD drawings—and labor-intensive craftsmanship."
 With the collaboration of technology and hand craftsmanship, the piece achieved a hyper-detailed form and texture resembling a real tree.

 In 2019 Errazuriz produced multiple works with a tech focus.
-For the collection The Beginning of The End, Errazuriz created a series of 8 Sculptures that "depict influential figures in the tech world — Mark Zuckerberg, Elon Musk, Steve Jobs, Jeff Bezos, Edward Snowden and more — re imagined as mythological Gods and emperors in the form of Roman statues."
+For the collection The Beginning of The End, Errazuriz created a series of eight sculptures that "depict influential figures in the tech world — Mark Zuckerberg, Elon Musk, Steve Jobs, Jeff Bezos, Edward Snowden and more — re imagined as mythological Gods and emperors in the form of Roman statues."
 Created using 3D modeling and printing, these sculptures were meant as a way to draw attention to how big tech has changed and is continuing changing our society, creating in a sense "A New Mythology.".

-On March 7, Erazuriz displayed his Public art instillation Blue Marble at Ludlow Street, New York City.
-The 20 ft LED installation, inspired by Apollo 14th's iconic Blue Marble Photo, displayed Earth using NASA satellite data.
+On March 7, Erazuriz displayed his public art installation Blue Marble at Ludlow Street, New York City.
+The 20 ft LED installation, inspired by Apollo 14's iconic Blue Marble Photo, displayed Earth using NASA satellite data.
 The installation was created as part of the Pledge World by Blue campaign and was meant to act as "a reminder of our miraculously fragile existence.
 It places our very existence in perspective at a global level – as a tiny spec in space – beckoning us to live fully with awareness and mindfulness of our limited time on this vulnerable and beautiful planet."

 In 2020 during the beginning of the coronavirus pandemic, Erazuriz launched the AR art app ALL WORLD.
 The app allows artists to upload AR modes of their work that can be seen in real spaces.
 This in the hopes of selling art during a time of gallery shutdowns and social distancing, while also making AR more accessible for all people.